yetibot/core/doc/CONFIGURATION.md

   - Postgres connection string
   - etc.

-- **Mutable config source** is an `edn` file stored at `./config/mutable.edn` by default. `CONFIG_MUTABLE` can optionally be defined to specify a custom location.
-Yetibot reads and writes to this file at runtime.
+- **Mutable config source** is an EDN file stored at `./config/mutable.edn` by default. `CONFIG_MUTABLE` can optionally be defined to specify a custom location.
+Yetibot reads and writes to this file at runtime, so it should not be modified by hand while Yetibot is running.

   A much smaller subset of commands need mutable config, e.g.: